 To encourage the involvement of chemical engineers and chemical engineering principles in international service projects (ISP) such as Engineers Without Borders (EWB) and to identify appropriate technology and tools for these types of projects.

 Unrestricted donation to the winning chapters.
-Three prizes will be awarded for top three entries in the amounts of $3000, $1500, and $1000.
+Three prizes will be awarded for top three entries in the amounts of $3000, $2000, and $1000.
 In the unlikely event that the judges determine there are not three entries of sufficient quality, then not all three prizes will be awarded.
-Prize money is per entry; collaborating teams may split the money any way they choose.

 Open to all AIChE student chapters around the world.
 A team may recruit any student, professor, or professional; and AIChE student chapters are strongly encouraged to partner with organizations such as EWB, with experience applying appropriate technology on micro scale projects in small technically unsophisticated communities.
 Only one entry per chapter allowed.